Restless legs syndrome and related disorders

 Some people have tried alternative treatments for RLS, such as acupuncture and massage.
 To date, however, there is not enough data on the effectiveness of these treatments.

-RLS is often associated with iron deficiency, so people with RLS related to iron deficienct should make sure they get enough iron in their diet.
+RLS is often associated with iron deficiency, so people with RLS related to iron deficient should make sure they get enough iron in their diet.
 (For more information, see In-Depth Report #57: Anemia.)
 Iron is found in foods either in the form of heme or non-heme iron:

 - Foods containing heme iron are the best for increasing or maintaining healthy iron levels.
 Such foods include clams, oysters, organ meats, beef, pork, poultry, and fish.